jhemesonmotta/ferramenta-produtividade-front/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Build new documentation

+Run `npx @compodoc/compodoc` to execute the process that creates automatically the documentation tests via [Cypress](https://compodoc.app/guides/).